wsieg/edu-bio/_pages/sublink1.md

 ---
 layout: single
-title: Sublink 1
+title: Allemand
 permalink: /test/sublink1/
+defaults:
+    values:
+      author_profile: false

 ---

-# Sublink 1
+## 9ème

-This is the content of Sublink 1.
+This is the content of Sublink 1. really !